ElBeh/SVAT/README.md

 SVAT is a Gradio app for analyzing videos.
 Its designed to check if a video is ai-generated or a real video.
 At the current state it focusses on manually optical check.

+- 29.10.2025 Initial version
-13.01.2026 added tab "classify image" to automatically classify an image with XGBoost via image statistics
+- 13.01.2026 added tab "classify image" to automatically classify an image with XGBoost via image statistics
+- 14.01.2026 added classify videoframe

 [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/ElBeh/Synthetic_Video_Analyzing_Tool)